Dipesh107/news-reader-alanai/README.md

 # Getting Started with Create React App

+## Check Live Demo at [Dprivys News Reader AlanAI App](https://dprivys-news-reader.netlify.app/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Check Live Demo at [Dprivys News Reader AlanAI App](https://dprivys-news-reader.netlify.app/).

 ## Available Scripts

 In the project directory, you can run: